 Apply for a realistic amount that is in a sensible proportion to the overall sum to be allocated.
 Previous subsidy decisions, including the amounts awarded, can be reviewed on the Taike website.

-Taike and its national and regional arts councils do not award special subsidies amounting to less than 2000 euros.
+Taike do not award special subsidies amounting to less than 5 000 euros.

 Operational subsidies may cover only a portion of the total funding of operations and not all expenses.
 If the project generate a profit, you may be asked to return the subsidy in full or in part.

 What to include in the purpose of the subsidy